quachio/gulp-quachio/readme.md

     npm start  (starts app in development mode)
     npm run production (starts app in production mode)

+Window Users:

+    gulp (just use the gulp command, see below)

+## Window Users
+If you are running SuperCell on a window machine you may encouter two warnings:

+- 'npm WARN optional Skipping failed optional dependency /chokidar/fsevents'
+- ''NODE_ENV' is not recognized as an internal or external command, operable program or batch file.'

+The first warning has to do with an optional mac only dependency used in some 3rd party packages.
+The second is related to setting the node environment variable in Mac and Linux.
+I am not a windows user so am currently looking to see if it is possible to conditional set the environment in windows.
+If you know of a way please email me.
+For now both warning can be ignored for windows users since they are only related to added functionality in mac/linux.

 ## Important

 When using "npm start" you are running react in 'development mode'.  "npm run production" runs react in 'production mode' removing many of React 15.0+ warnings.
 See this link for more info [http://facebook.github.io/react/downloads.html](http://facebook.github.io/react/downloads.html).